mabarber92/kitab-website-draft/_pages/corpus_data/corpus_use.md

 On each author-book, a specific place is reserved for each book written by the author in question.
 For example, on the top board, there are all books that contain work A. Second from top, there are all books that contain work B, and so forth.

-For example, in our imaginal library, the shelf reserved for Abū Ḥayyān al-Tawḥīdī would have five different boards reserved for five different works by al-Tawḥidī, and it is one those boards on which the actual books sit.
+For example, in our imaginal library, the shelf reserved for Abū Ḥayyān al-Tawḥīdī would have five different boards reserved for five different works by al-Tawḥidī, and it is on one of those boards on which the actual books sit.

 Within the structure of the KITAB corpus, the shelf reserved for a particular author corresponds to the author-folder, and the boards reserved for the individual works written by that author correspond to the book-subfolders within the author-folder.